Metehan120/rsmalloc/UPDATES.md

 ### Proc-macro crate

 - Added `rsmalloc-macro`, a small proc-macro crate (`syn`/`quote`) providing `#[assert_sizes(N)]` (compile-time `size_of::<T>() == N` assertion on a struct/enum, replacing manual `const _: () = assert!(...)` blocks) and `#[stable_api_surface(since = "...")]` (documentation-only marker for internal functions whose signature/contract shouldn't casually change, e.g. the RSEQ asm trait methods).
 Both are pure compile-time constructs with no runtime cost.

+### RSEQ/slab fast path

+- Rewrote the successful RSEQ pop sequence to reuse its result register for descriptor setup and the list head, validate the sampled CPU through constant offsets from the RSEQ base, remove the guarded next-node prefetch and final result copy, and keep the list-head store immediately adjacent to `post_commit_ip`.
+- Stopped clearing `rseq_cs` on ordinary success, empty-list, mismatch, and abort exits.
+Linux only requires explicit clearing before reclaiming the descriptor or referenced code; rsmalloc's descriptors and assembly have process lifetime, and every new operation still installs its own descriptor.

 ### Small branch/overhead cleanups